fabio1079/kiskadee/doc/runner.rst

 Runner - Module to run static analysis
 ============================================

-This module is responsible to run several static analyzers on on a given project source code.
+This module is responsible for running several static analyzers on on a given project source code.

 The module defines the following public behaviors: